chriscummings/CodePlayground-GPT/README.md

-# PyGen-GPT
+# CodePlayground-GPT
-Generate scripts with gpt.
-Based on [https://gitlab.com/nanuchi/python-automation-chatgpt](https://gitlab.com/nanuchi/python-automation-chatgpt)
+Generate scripts for any language with gpt and work with them inside the docker container.

 ## Usage